YYx00xZZ/binge-watch-me/README.md

    - Hitting those endpoints directly from other clients works too (e.g., home automation scripts).

 ## Notes
 - The automation scripts assume Brave has the active Netflix tab.
-Adjust the AppleScript blocks in `media_server.py` if you need different shortcuts or another browser.